 Test Kits should perform at least 3 functions, which are;

 Test kits may either be the colour drop type, or the “dip stick” type.

 In remote areas where access to a water testing facility is impractical, other supplementary test kits are available to test calcium hardness, cyanuric acid, and salt.

 All Test Kits should be stored in cool conditions, and not exposes to sunlight.

-Liquid reagents should be replaced at the beginning of each swimming season.
+Liquid reagents and tablets should be replaced at the beginning of each swimming season.

 Future work around the Pool

 - All work around the Pool structure must be separated by a flexible compression barrier

 - Adequate drainage in surrounding gardens, landscaping and walkways within 3m of the waters edge must be provided to ensure that the pool structure remains dry.

 Australian Standard 1839 contains recommendation regarding sub-soil drainage for fiberglass and other pools, except in areas with highly permeable soils.